Safe Usage of Monetary Valuation

 - Imputed cost of self-employed labour

-This formulation follows the structure set out in SEEA CF Annex A5.1, which defines the resource rent as the residual after deducting all user costs of produced assets and labour from the gross value of output.[28:1] In the fisheries context, the inclusion of an imputed cost of self-employed labour is essential because owner-operators are common in many small-scale fisheries and omitting this cost would inflate the residual.
+The residual represents the contribution of the marine ecosystem to the production value.
+This method is commonly applied for valuing wild fish provisioning services.
+This formulation follows the structure set out in SEEA CF Annex A5.1, which defines the resource rent as the residual after deducting all user costs of produced assets and labour from the gross value of output.[30:1] In the fisheries context, the inclusion of an imputed cost of self-employed labour is essential because owner-operators are common in many small-scale fisheries and omitting this cost would inflate the residual.
 Similarly, the return on produced assets (i.e. normal profit on the capital invested in vessels and gear) must be deducted to isolate the ecosystem contribution from the return to produced capital.
-The formula as presented is appropriate for fisheries application and is consistent with standard resource rent calculations used in national accounting for natural resources.
+Taxes on production net of subsidies—including resource access fees, licence fees, and royalties payable to the resource owner (commonly government)—must also be deducted explicitly.
+In jurisdictions where government retains resource ownership, access fees represent a transfer of the resource rent to the state; omitting them causes the compiler-calculated residual to overstate the unappropriated rent and risks double-counting government revenue already recorded in national accounts.[31]

 The calculation is subject to variations in prices of outputs and inputs that can be considerable under market conditions, resulting in high annual volatility of estimates.
 For this reason, statistical offices tend to use 3-5 year moving averages when calculating residual value.[32]